Skip to main content

 client.terminate()

-Terminates a device connection.
+Terminates a worker connection.

 client.terminate(address?: Address): Promise<void>